 - Ultimately we must rely on the community to police itself and ensure their fellow participants are respecting the process.
-If you see people cheating the system, say something!
+If you see people cheating the system, say something to them, kindly!
 There is no way for us to monitor all of Gate Road for lane changing…nor do we want to be the traffic police.
 YOU can help make it fair by informing people about the process and making sure they follow it.

 Q. Why can’t you guys just make another exit so we don’t have to wait so long?

-A. The answer is simple…all roads lead to the same two-lane Nevada Highway 34/447.
+A. The answer is simple…all roads lead to the same two-lane County Route 34 (CR 34) to State Route 447 (SR 447).
 All that traffic still has to merge somewhere.
 Having more exits would not affect how many cars can travel on the one lane out of town, and therefore it would not make your trip faster.
 It would also be more dangerous to have the merge on the highway when it is not under the control of our Flaggers and staff.
 Our stipulations with the BLM dictate what the entry/exit point is, and they only allow for one.

-Q. Can you allocate a different exit for people going north on Highway 34, and also for people heading north on Highway 447?
+Q. Can you allocate a different exit for people going north on County Route 34, and also for people heading north on State Route 447?

-Additionally, if we could create a Highway 34 Northbound exit, we run the risk of people abusing it by starting up 34 North, making a U-turn, then heading south.
-The incentive for them to be dishonest would be large (they would skip the entire Exodus line) and it would actually slow down the Exodus for everyone else because we would have to stop all cars leaving Gate Road to allow them to pass through on Highway 34 South.
-Folks intending to go Highway 447 North toward Cedarville, Oregon and Washington still have to use Highway 34 like everyone else.
-There is no benefit to the system in letting them out before anyone else, because they have to share Highway 34 with the rest of the traffic once off-playa (if only to Gerlach, but still the same road).
+Additionally, if we could create a CR 34 northbound exit, we run the risk of people abusing it by starting up CR 34 North, making a U-turn, then heading south.
+The incentive for them to be dishonest would be large (they would skip the entire Exodus line) and it would actually slow down the Exodus for everyone else because we would have to stop all cars leaving Gate Road to allow them to pass through on CR 34 South.
+Folks intending to go SR 447 North toward Cedarville, Oregon, and Washington still have to use CR 34 like everyone else.
+There is no benefit to the system in letting them out before anyone else, because they have to share CR 34 with the rest of the traffic once off-playa (if only to Gerlach, but still the same road).

-Q. Why can’t you use both lanes (both directions) on 34 to speed things up?
+Q. Why can’t you use both lanes (both directions) on CR 34 to speed things up?

-A. If we used both sides of Highway 34, there would be no way to get vehicles (especially emergency vehicles) from Gerlach to Black Rock City (and to points north of BRC).
-Besides, those two lanes would need to merge to one at some point (we can’t run side-by-side all the way to Reno!), which puts us right back to where we started.
+A. If we used both sides of CR 34, there would be no way to get vehicles (especially emergency vehicles) from Gerlach to Black Rock City (and to points north of BRC).
+Those two lanes need to merge to one at some point (we can’t run side-by-side all the way to Reno!), which puts us right back to where we started.
 It wouldn’t save time…it would just move where the final merge happens.
 Remember, there are local residents in the area who still need these roads.
 It isn’t all about Burning Man!

-Q. Is there any way to speed up how fast vehicles get on to the highway?
+Q. Is there any way to speed up how fast vehicles get on to CR 34?

 A. There are a few.
-The best way is to have positive control of the intersection of the gravel top of Gate Road and Highway 34.
-We control that intersection on Sunday and Monday with Nevada-certified Highway Flaggers.
-With their stop/slow paddles, they make it possible for vehicles to enter the highway without stopping to check if it is clear…it is always clear because Flaggers stop all other traffic.
+The best way is to have positive control of the intersection of the gravel top of Gate Road and CR 34.
+We control that intersection on Sunday, Monday and Tuesday with Nevada-certified Flaggers.
+With their stop/slow paddles, they make it possible for vehicles to enter CR 34 without stopping to check if it is clear…it is always clear because Flaggers stop all other traffic.

-The second way is to run two lanes of traffic right up to the edge of the highway, then quickly alternate them out onto the highway.
-We do this about 50% of the time…if we did it 100% of the time, we would exceed the carrying capacity of the highway.
+The second way is to run two lanes of traffic right up to the edge of the pavement, then quickly alternate them out onto CR 34.
+We do this as conditions allow without exceeding the carrying capacity of CR 34 and SR 447.
 The speed limit through Gerlach is 25 mph, so if we allowed vehicles to exit the playa more quickly the resulting backups would move from the playa into town, and that could lead to additional traffic issues.
 This would be bad.